rotem-abir/trello-rtl-powerup/README.md

 #### RTL support for Trello:

-> add a right-to-left text editor to each of your Trello cards (Desktop only).
+> add a right-to-left text editor to each of your Trello cards (browser only).